Banff Jasper Collection

 Although wildlife such as bald eagles, big horn sheep, wolves and grizzly bears frequent the Lake Minnewanka area, they can be difficult to find and we cannot guarantee that you will see them.

-The Lake Minnewanka Cruise is located on Lake Minnewanka Loop — a short 15 minute drive from the town of Banff.
-Please be aware that Lake Minnewanka is one of Banff’s most popular destinations and the parking lot fills quickly.
-If you're driving, please arrive at least two hours prior to your cruise time to ensure you find a parking spot and have time to explore the area from the shore.
+By car: Please arrive at least two hours prior to your cruise time to ensure you find a parking spot and have time to explore the area from the shore.

 Most Lake Minnewanka Cruise boats are now wheelchair accessible.
 If you've booked online, contact our boathouse at 403.762.4425 to make necessary arrangements.
 Mobility aids, including wheelchairs up to 32 inches wide, can be accommodated.
 For any other inquiries related to accessibility, please contact our team.